Overview

 Table index_granularity

 The table’s index_granularity defines the maximum number of rows per granule, which directly impacts how data is retrieved.
 The default granularity is approximately 8,000 rows per granule.
 It is likely that the top K closest vectors are not stored in the same granule despite being semantically close to each other.
 Therefore, decreasing the index_granularity can improve performance.
-Our experiments have shown that decreasing the index_granularity to128
+Our experiments have shown that decreasing the index_granularity to128 resulted in ~50x fewer scanned rows and an overall query performance boost of 40%.

 Benchmarks